richardTowers/verify-tech-docs/source/documentation/pki/pkiRequestCert.md

 > **Important:** Before you submit a certificate signing request, your service manager
 > must:

->  * send the [requester's details](#name-your-certificate-requesters-and-approvers) to the IDAP certificate authority
+>  * [send the requester's details](#name-your-certificate-requesters-and-approvers) to the IDAP certificate authority
->  * request the 'GOV.UK Verify Certification Process for (Relying Party) Subscribers' document containing the certificate authority URLs from <idappki@digital.cabinet-office.gov.uk>
+>  * request the **GOV.UK Verify Certification Process for (Relying Party) Subscribers** document containing the certificate authority URLs from <idappki@digital.cabinet-office.gov.uk>

 1. Open the URL for the required certificate authority:
     * the IDAP test certificate authority issues certificates for non-production environments such as the integration environment; test certificates are valid for 2 years